 – any changes in the orientation of the object that need to take place during the operation (such as from laying flat to standing upright position).

-Another major factor in choosing the right Kenco lifting devices for heavy objects is the type of equipment to be employed in both the handling and transit operations.
+Another major factor in choosing the right Kenco lifting products for heavy objects is the type of equipment to be employed in both the handling and transit operations.
 Excavator attachments, forklift adapters, cranes, etc.. all have different operational characteristics that affect the handling of the object.